Fitness Bombshell Ainsley Rodriguez Powers Through Core Workout In Sports Bra & Skimpy Purple Shorts

 “Strong core work warrior,” wrote a second follower.

 “See!
-This is why you have amazing abs!” a third integral user said.
+This is why you have amazing abs!” a third social media user said.

 “I really admire you.
 You are a perfect woman,” a fourth fan told Ainsley.